-This topic explains how to scale an existing cluster horizontally by adding worker nodes and vertically by changing the size of the node VMs.
+This topic describes how to scale an existing VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) provisioned cluster.
+You can scale TKGI-provisioned clusters horizontally by adding worker nodes or vertically by changing the size of the node VMs.

-WARNING: Resize only TKGI clusters that have been upgraded to the current TKGI version.
+WARNING: If you are on TKGI v1.15.4 or earlier, resize only the clusters that have been upgraded to the current TKGI control plane version.

 To change the default number of worker nodes created in new clusters, change your plan’s Worker Node Instances setting.
 For more information, see Plans in the Installing TKGI topic for your IaaS.